SunsetWan/translationArchive/Episode 6.md

 <v Erica Sadun>that there are in the industry, if not necessarily in the Apple umbrella.
 Some really good experience is using it, and that we're going to see people really adopting things that our industry standard.
 I'm not really terribly concerned about specific patterns, more than I am about how Apple has very clearly said that it intends to provide bridges.

 00:28:25.250 --> 00:29:06.830
 <v Erica Sadun>It has given us some bridging protocols, but I know from experience that a lot of times it takes them 3、4、5、6、 different tries until they get it right.
 So the current approach, which, by the way, broke in the latest beta, is not one I expect to see at the end of this year.
-It is that [Paul Hudson interrupt] _was up there_.
+It is that [Paul Hudson interrupt] _[unclear]was up there_.
 There's a protocol and you adopt the protocol and you create an embedded coordinator and so forth.
 And it provides the bridge that goes between UIKit and, um, SwiftUI am back.
 It's well documented.
 It's completely broken.
 It's beautiful, but

 00:29:06.840 --> 00:29:08.190
 <v Kateryna Gridina>it's not gonna be the one